 Bungaban is the Hub’s most mature project and we are currently working through the significant requirements that underpin the State and Federal approvals for renewable energy projects in Queensland.
 We will keep community and project stakeholders informed and provide plenty of opportunity for input as this work progresses.

-At the Federal level, projects are assessed against the Environment Protection and Biodiversity Conservation (EPBC) Act, which protects matters of national environmental significance.
+At the Federal level, projects are assessed against the Environment Protection and Biodiversity Conservation Act 199 (EPBC Act), which protects matters of national environmental significance.
 The EPBC Referral for Bungaban was submitted in January 2024, and the project will be assessed by Preliminary Documentation under the Act.
-The Preliminary Documentation will be made available to the public for a minimum of 20 days once submitted.
+The Preliminary Documentation will be made available to the public for comment for a minimum of 20 days once submitted.

 Finally, specific activities to enable project delivery can require local government approval, for example, upgrades to council roads or infrastructure to transport components, etc.